-As most people are aware, even a first driving under the influence (DUI) offense can result in severe consequences under the strict new laws in every state.
-However one of the less commonly known penalties of what a drinking or drugged driving conviction could bring into your life, is regarding how it will affect a child custody case.
-If a parent is caught driving under the influence of of alcohol or drugs with a child in the vehicle, that parent will be considered by the court to be at high risk for a child’s safety and well being.
+As most people are aware, even a first driving under the influence (DUI) offense can result in severe consequences under the strict laws in every state.
+However, one of the less commonly known penalties of what a drinking or drugged driving conviction could bring into your life, how it will affect a child custody case.
+If a parent is caught driving under the influence of alcohol or drugs – especially with a child in the vehicle – that parent will be considered by the court to be at high risk for a child’s safety and well being.

 The family law court could get involved, even when a child was not in the vehicle at the time of the DUI arrest.

-Even in scenarios during a DUI or DWI arrest when there was no child in the vehicle at the time, it still can lead to the family law court intervening.
+Even in scenarios during a DUI or DWI arrest when there was no child in the vehicle at the time, a divorce or custody judge might still view this behavior as a danger to the children.
 They could review the events and case further, to later conclude that even though the parent who was arrested for drunk driving did not have any children in the car on that particular occasion, they may have reason to believe the charged parent did so with kids inside the vehicle in the past.
+Or, the divorce or custody judge might be concerned that the parent has a drinking problem and should not be left alone with the child.

-- There will be a thorough Investigation of the arrested parent’s daily life routine, the children’s everyday schedule, and other regular habits of the household lifestyles.
+3. There will be a thorough investigation of the arrested parent’s daily life routine, the children’s everyday schedule, and other regular habits of the household lifestyles.

 When a parent in a child custody case is later arrested for a DUI or DWI offense, this charge is very likely be used against that parent if they ever need to dispute a custody matter or want to request more access with their children in family court.
-Another parent being accused of drug or alcohol issues is not at all uncommon when fighting a child custody case.
+Just because a custody case or divorce case is done does not mean it won’t be used against you.
+This is where the other parent files a motion to restrict your parenting time – sometimes done to cut you off from requesting more time in the future and to get your mistake on the record so it won’t be forgotten in the future.

 There are additional consequences that can happen as well upon a DUI offense conviction.
 Mothers Against Drunk Drivers (MADD) believes that a parent caught drinking and driving with a child in the vehicle is a form of child abuse.
 As a result, there are currently 46 states in the country which now have extra mandatory penalties for parents who get convicted or plead guilty to drunk or drugged driving with children under the age of 15 in the car.